CritLoren/Yggdrasil-VR/README.md

 ## How does it look?

-Narsil may not be the most eye-candy list there is, but I do value not seeing blocky textures and a nice colour palette.
-Here are some screens if you’re curious about how Narsil looks like:
+Yggdrasil VR may not be the most eye-candy list there is, but I do value not seeing blocky textures and a nice colour palette.
+Here are some screens if you’re curious about how Yggdrasil looks like:

 [PLACEHOLDER]

-If you'd like to see a video comparing Narsil to other popular modlists, [here's a video](https://youtu.be/mrdpjKBT3YQ) made by Kvitevist (author of Auriel's Dream and co-author of FUS) featuring Narsil 1.5.2 alongside Auriel's Dream, UVRE and Vanilla.